mskelton/bytes/bytes/applescript-js.md

 it is even possible, I found that it's all just using AppleScript.

-So, a bit of bash code later and I had a working implementation of a new `js` command to allow running JS either the active browser tab or in all windows with a given URL.
+So, a bit of bash code later and I had a working implementation of a new `js` command to allow running JavaScript either the active browser tab or in all windows with a given URL.

 ```bash js
 #!/usr/bin/env bash